OpenCDSS/cdss-lib-dmi-hydrobase-java/README.md

   .gitattributes              Git configuration file for repository.
   .gitignore                  Git configuration file for repository.
-  .project                    Eclipse configuration file.
-  .settings                   Eclipse configuration file (may be ignored in the future). bin/                        Eclipse folder for compiled files (dynamic so ignored from repo). conf/                       Configuration files for installer build tools. dist/                       Folder used to build distributable installer (ignored from repo).
+  .project                    Eclipse configuration file. bin/                        Eclipse folder for compiled files (dynamic so ignored from repo). conf/                       Configuration files for installer build tools. dist/                       Folder used to build distributable installer (ignored from repo).